elidoran/endeo/README.md

 Replace strings with ID's to reduce bytes required.

 An [unstring](https://www.npmjs.com/package/unstring) instance handles which strings are replaced.
-It has configurable restrictions controlling which strings it auto-learns.
-It also accepts strings at creation.
+It has configurable restrictions controlling which strings it auto-learns during operation.
+You can add strings to it anytime via `add()` and `add1()`.
+You can specify strings at construction time.

-Provide expected strings for object keys and values.
+By default, an [unstring](https://www.npmjs.com/package/unstring) doesn't auto-learn strings.
+This ensures it doesn't auto-learn every string it sees.
+You must:

+1. enable "auto-learn" by configuring its restrictions when building endeo.
+See [C1. builder/constructor](#c1-builderconstructor).
+2. specify strings when building endeo.
+[C1. builder/constructor](#c1-builderconstructor).
+3. add strings at anytime.

+Below is an example of adding the strings:

 ```javascript
 // the keys are always strings,